ontolex/frequency-attestation-corpus-information/index.md

 **URI:** [http://www.w3.org/ns/lemon/frac#Observation](http://www.w3.org/ns/lemon/frac#Observation)

-**Observation** is an abstract superclass for anything that can be observed in a corpus about an Observable.
+**Observation** is a superclass for anything that can be observed in a corpus about an Observable.

 <div class="description">